James Abbott McNeill Whistler

 noted for Christina's World.

-Whistler moved to Paris in 1855, rented a studio in the Latin Quarter and took to the bohemian lifestyle easily.
+Whistler moved to Paris in 1855, rented a studio in the Latin Quarter and took readily to the bohemian lifestyle of an artist.
 He studied at the Ecole Imperiale and the atelier of Charles Gabriel.
-Gabriel was a great advocate of Ingres, and was to impress the importance of line over colour and that black was the fundamental colour of tonal harmony.
-Impressionism would turn this theory on it's ear less than 20 years later, when it banned the use of brown and black as unnatural on a palette.
-Whistler spent a lot of time studying and copying works at the Louvre and then selling those copies to make some money.
-The subtleties of Velazquez's paintings in the Louvre and for the flattened forms of Japanese prints were also to become important influences on his developing style.
+Gabriel was a great advocate of Ingres - the doyen of academic art - and was to impress the importance of line over colour and that black was the fundamental colour of tonal harmony.
+Impressionist painters would turn this theory on its ear less than 20 years later, when they rejected the use of brown and black as unnatural on a palette.
+Meantime, Whistler spent a lot of time copying Old Master works at the Louvre and then selling them to tourists to earn money.
+The subtleties of Velazquez's paintings in the Louvre and the flattened forms of Japanese Ukiyo-e woodblock prints - part of the Japonism craze - were to become important influences on his developing style.

-In 1866 Whistler visited Chile, an unusual journey to make at the time, one the artist's declared he did for political reasons.
-However, whatever the reason, as a result of his trip, he returned with several paintings which he called 'moonlights', but later renamed to 'nocturnes'.
+In 1866 Whistler visited Chile, an unusual journey to make at the time, one the artist declared he did for political reasons.
+Whatever the reason, as a result of his trip, he returned with several paintings which he called moonlights, but later renamed to nocturnes.
 The works were delicate night scenes of a harbour bathed in blues and light greens.

 Portraits